plone/training/docs/mastering-plone/about_mastering.md

   html_meta:
     "description": ""
     "property=og:description": ""
-    "property=og:title": ""
+    "property=og:title": "About Mastering Plone development"
     "keywords": ""
 ---

 (about-mastering-label)=

-# About Mastering Plone
+# About Mastering Plone development

-*Mastering Plone Development Training* is both: an online training and a handout for on-site trainings.
+The *Mastering Plone Development* training is both: an online training and a handout for on-site trainings.
 We address developers.
 You are interested in best practice guides and want to learn the why and where, so read on!

 ## The beginning and the continuation